 There are various acceptable titles for ultrasound techs (technicians).
 They are also called ultrasound technologists, sonogram techs, and diagnostic medical sonographers (or just sonographers).
 No matter what their title is, they all have the same basic job function, which is to carry out diagnostic ultrasound procedures on patients.
 Although many work as generalists there are specialties within the field, for instance in pediatrics and cardiology.
 Most practice in Spanish Fork UT clinics, hospitals, outpatient diagnostic imaging centers and even private practices.
 Common daily work tasks of an ultrasound tech can consist of:

-- Keeping records of patient case histories and specifics of each procedure
+- Maintaining records of patient medical histories and details of each procedure

 - Counseling patients by explaining the procedures and answering questions